Use Source Control with Projects

 If you commit individual files, you risk not committing the related project definition files that keep track of your files.
 To avoid this, commit all modified files.

 To send local commits to the remote repository, on the Project tab, in the Source Control section, click Push.
 A message appears if you cannot push your changes directly because the repository has moved on.
 Click Fetch to fetch all changes from the remote repository.
 Merge branches and resolve conflicts, and then you can push your changes.
-For more information, see Pull, Push and Fetch Files with Git.
+For more information, see Use Git in MATLAB.

 You cannot add empty folders to Git source control, so you cannot click Push and then clone an empty folder.
 You can create an empty folder in a project, but if you push changes and then sync a new sandbox, the empty folder does not appear in the new sandbox.
 Instead, run Check Project, which creates the empty folder for you.